sdecamillis/sdecamillis.github.io/_pages/instrumentation.md

 ### Pump-probe experiments

 Pump-probe laser experiments are currently the best candidate for studying electron dynamics in molecules.
 A laser pulse initiates the dynamics from a defined electronic state and its temporal evolution is probed at a given time delay by a second laser pulse, which induces molecular fragmentation.
-Due to the destructive nature of the experiment and the related uncertanties, the measurement is repeated a large number of time (10^4-10^5 mass spectra) to improve the overall sensitivity.
+Due to the destructive nature of the experiment and the related uncertainties, the measurement is repeated many time (10^4-10^5 mass spectra) to improve the overall sensitivity.

 The first ever measurements of molecular dynamics in biomolecules in their neutral state were made possible thanks to:
 - the development of a custom mass spectrometer including a composite arrangement of electrodes with tunable voltages to optimise the signal precision and high ultra-vacuum conditions to reduce the background noise,
 - the generation of neutral isolated molecules in gas phase through gentle thermal desorption, carefully balancing the need for a high number of molecules at the interaction region without inducing their thermal decomposition,
-- the delivery of the pump and probe laser pulses with tunable and stabilized temporal delay, both focused and well aligned at the centre of the interaction region.
+- the delivery of the pump and probe laser pulses with accurate and variable temporal delay, both focused and well aligned at the centre of the interaction region.

 The observation of pure [quantum oscillations](/research/#attosecond-charge-migration) in biomolecules requires laser pulses shorter than the characteristic timescale of the electron dynamics.
-For this projects, I also had the possibility to work with the STARLIGHT team at the IFN-CNR facility in Milano to build and perform attosecond pump-probe experiments.
+For these projects, I also had the possibility to work with the STARLIGHT team at the IFN-CNR facility in Milano to build and perform attosecond pump-probe experiments.

 >![Pump-probe laser setup](/assets/rad/KEIRA_setup.png)
 >*The high-sensitive mass spectrometer is integrated into the attosecond XUV-IR beamline.*